Criteria for Graduates of Non‑LCME/CACMS‑Accredited Medical Schools including Graduates of US Schools of Osteopathic Medicine (GNLCAMS)

 1. Legal status

 You must be a Canadian citizen or permanent resident at the time of application.
 When applying, you must submit one of the following verifications.
-All of the following documents must be a notarized/certified photocopy:

-- of a Canadian passport
+- a photocopy of Canadian passport

-2. Proof of MD degree
+2. Proof of MD or DO degree

 A notarized/certified copy of medical school marks or transcripts and medical degree or diploma must be submitted.
 Documents that aren't in English must be accompanied by a notarized translation.